Honda Civic Type R: EP3 (2001; based on seventh generation Civic)

-In 2003, the EP3 was updated with many improvements – revised EPS with quicker steering, revised suspension settings, projector headlamps (JDM came equipped with halogens only while the EDM came with an option for HIDs with self-leveling motors), lighter clutch and flywheel assembly, etc. Based on Honda literature, this facelifted (FL) model was targeted at addressing customers' and critics' feedback such as understeer on the limit (due to the front MacPherson strut setup), numb steering response and lack of low-end torque.
+In 2003, the EP3 was updated with many improvements – revised EPS with quicker steering, revised suspension settings, projector headlamps (JDM came equipped with halogens only, while the EDM offered an option for HIDs with self-leveling motors), a lighter clutch and flywheel assembly, etc. Based on Honda literature, this facelifted (FL) model was intended to address customer and critic feedback, including understeer at the limit (due to the front MacPherson strut setup), a numb steering response, and a lack of low-end torque.